omkarium/rufendec/README.md

 ![Category][category-image]

-Rufendec aka (The Rust File Encryptor-Decryptor) is a CLI utility tool which helps you to do AES-256 Encryption and Decryption on specified directories/folders and retain the complete directory structure of the source directory files you provide onto a specified target directory.
+Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool designed for AES-256 encryption and decryption.
+This tool simplifies the process of securing  the contents of a user specified source directory.
+Operating in ECB/GCM modes, Rufendec maintains the original file names and sub-directory structure in the target directory.
+Explore the simplicity of Rust for robust encryption and decryption tasks with Rufendec.

 ## How to Use
-This is a rust binary crate, so its obvious that you need to use this as an executable.
+This is a rust binary crate, so it must be obvious that you need to treat this as an executable.
+If you already know what Cargo is and how to use it, then go ahead and install and `Rufendec` by running the command `cargo install rufendec`
-First have cargo install and then run `cargo install rufendec` Next, go to the location of the binary and run the executable

-### Example
-If you run cargo run -- --help or ./rufendec --help.
-You will get this response
+Next, to execute rufendec try running the command `rufendec --help`.
+However, if you do not wish to install this program on your system permanently, then CD (change directory) into the cloned git repo and run `cargo run -- --help`.

+Either way, the result of executing Rufendec will be like the below.

 ```
-Rufendec aka (Rust File Encryptor-Decryptor) is a CLI utility tool which helps you to do AES-256 Encryption and Decryption on specified directories/folders and retain the complete directory structure of the source directory files you provide into the target directory.
+Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool designed for AES-256 encryption and decryption.
+This tool simplifies the process of securing  the contents of a user specified source directory.
+Operating in ECB/GCM modes, Rufendec maintains the original file names and sub-directory structure in the target directory.
+Explore the simplicity of Rust for robust encryption and decryption tasks with Rufendec.

 Usage: rufendec [OPTIONS] --password-file <PASSWORD_FILE> --operation <OPERATION> --mode <MODE> <SOURCE_DIR> <TARGET_DIR>